LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="UserRegistrationByPhone-post-">Phone User Registration by SMS (POST)</h4>
  This API registers the new users into your Cloud Storage and triggers the phone verification process.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/phone-authentication/phone-user-registration-by-sms)

 ```java